Why is this medication prescribed?

-- tell your doctor and pharmacist if you are allergic to tasimelteon, any other medications, or any of the ingredients in tasimelteon capsules.
+- tell your doctor and pharmacist if you are allergic to tasimelteon, any other medications, or any of the ingredients in tasimelteon capsules and suspension.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have or have ever had liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking tasimelteon, call your doctor.

 - you should know that tasimelteon may make you drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.

 - ask your doctor about the safe use of alcoholic beverages while you are taking tasimelteon.
 Alcohol can make the side effects from tasimelteon worse.

 - tell your doctor if you use tobacco products.
 Cigarette smoking may decrease the effectiveness of this medication.